Parvez765/educational-website-clientside-assignment10/README.md

  2. Deploy an Firebase Authentication System.
  3. Implement Google and Github Signup System
  4. There is Also a Checkout page where user can checkout with specific product what they want
+ 5. A dynamic Toggle bar used here.
+When A User will log in the feature will be availble
- 5. Also There is An Attrective Footer
+ 6. Also There is An Attrective Footer